foxfixfax/PyCCE/docs/source/quickstart.rst

    hyperfine couplings see :doc:`parameters`.

 3. Setup the ``Simulator`` using the generated spin bath.
-   The first required argument is the total spin of the central spin, ``r_bath``, ``r_dipole`` and ``order`` are convergence parameters (see the :doc:`tutorial` for examples of convergence), ``magnetic_field`` is the external applied magnetic field along the z-axis, and ``pulses`` is the number of decoupling :math:`\pi` pulses in Carr-Purcell-Meiboom-Gill (CPMG) sequence (0 - FID, 1 - Hahn-echo, 2 - Carr Purcell etc.).
+   The first required argument ``spin`` is the total spin of the central spin or the ``CenterArray`` instance, containing properties of the central spins.
+   ``r_bath``, ``r_dipole`` and ``order`` are convergence parameters (see the :doc:`tutorial` for examples of convergence), ``magnetic_field`` is the external applied magnetic field along the z-axis, and ``pulses`` is the number of decoupling :math:`\pi` pulses in Carr-Purcell-Meiboom-Gill (CPMG) sequence or a more complicated sequence, set with ``Pulse`` objects.

    .. literalinclude:: tutorials/nv_simple.py
       :language: python